shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/12 - Learn Git by Building an SQL Reference Object/README.md

 ## Deleting Row References Branch

+- I delete the feat/add-more-row-references branch:

     ![](/03%20-%20Relational%20Database/12%20-%20Learn%20Git%20by%20Building%20an%20SQL%20Reference%20Object/screenshots/2022-12-30-10-59-18.png)

+<br><hr>

-# Creating Add Missing Rename References Branch
+# 20 Creating Fix: Add Missing Rename References Branch

-- I create and checkout a new branch since we missed a bunch of renamed commands:
+- I create and checkout a new branch since we missed a bunch of renamed commands!

+- I create and checkout a branch titled "fix/add-missing-rename-references" branch:

     ![](/03%20-%20Relational%20Database/12%20-%20Learn%20Git%20by%20Building%20an%20SQL%20Reference%20Object/screenshots/2022-12-30-11-00-59.png)

+## **Adding Database Rename Key to sql_reference.json**

 - I add a rename key to the database object in the JSON file: